pekeso/InvoicesApp/doc/programming.md

 * Where the solution was found through trials and not through the documentation
 * Where the code has been modified to bypass a framework or api error
 * Where I spent a lot of time to find a solution

+## Developement

+## Environment

+To devlop the Estimate and Invoices extension you need the following tools:

+* BananaPlus installed on you PC
+* A valid advanced plan subscription for BananaPlus
+* [Qt 6.4.0](www.qt.io) or newer installed on your PC

+## First steps

+* Clone the [Repository InvoiceApp](https://github.com/BananaAccounting/InvoicesApp) on your pc
+* Open in Qt Creator the file InvoicesApp/src/CMakeLists.txt
+* Modify the source code of the extension
+  * For example you can modify the file ch.banana.application.invoice.default.sbaa/ui/DlgInvoice.aml adding a label in the upper part of the dialog
+* In Qt Creator build the project InvoiceApp
+* In BananaPlus go to the Manage extensions dialog
+  * Disable the installed InvoiceApp
+  * Add the local InvoiceApp InvoiceApp/src/ch.banana.application.invoice.default.sbaa to the extensions
+* Open an invoice and test your modifications

+### Translations

+To update the translations:

+* In Qt Creator build the target InvoiceApp/lpudate
+* Open the files *.tx with Qt Linguist
+* Insert the translations
+* Build the project InvoiceApp

 ### Tests